Skip to content

 return df

-Initializes the Dataset instance.
+Initialize the Dataset object.

 Source code in pybmc/data.py

-def __init__(self, data_source=None):
+def __init__(self, data_source=None, verbose=True):

 """

-Initializes the Dataset instance.
+Initialize the Dataset object.

-data_source (str, optional): Path to data file (.h5 or .csv).
+:param data_source: Path to the data file (.h5 or .csv).

 """